Thorncombe Wood Local Nature Reserve

 This magical pocket of mixed woodland and heath is listed on the Ancient Woodland Inventory.

 The 26 hectare mixed woodland and heath site is home to a great diversity of trees including mature Oaks, Sweet Chestnut and Beech.
-The woodland gives way to Black Heath, an area of birch, bracken and heath with its own herd of Dartmoor ponies.
-Rushy Pond is a small watering hole for many birds, mammals, damselflies and dragonflies.
+The woodland gives way to Black Heath, an area of heath in restoration with its own herd of Dartmoor ponies.
+Rushy Pond, famous from Thomas Hardy works, is home to amphibians and dragonflies and a hunting ground for resident grass snakes as well as being a watering hole for the ponies and other wildlife.